ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/README.md

-# What variables should be consider for an online loan applicant-
+# What variables should be considered for an online loan applicant
-ML Zoomcamp Midterm Project to analyze online peer-to-peer(p2p) lending to choose borrowers elegible and with hogh chances to pay off their debts
+Machine learning project to analyze online peer-to-peer(p2p) lending data and with the objective of predict what borrowers are eligible (with high chances to pay off their debts) for getting a loan.

 ## Bussines Issued Description
 Online peer-to-peer (P2P) lending has made the practice of borrowing and lending easy.
 In this form of lending, there is no in-person interview and a borrower can simply fill out an online form and get a loan approved.
 The information provided solely by a borrower is prone to exaggeration and distortion, especially when it comes to income.
 Every P2P lending company relies on a well-designed procedure that rejects borrowers with a high chance of not paying off their debts.